jc324x/macOS-wifi-redirect/README.md

 /bin/cat <<\EOF > /usr/local/YOURORG/scripts/net-set.sh
 ```

-* Set `ssid` to your organization's wireless network
+* Set `ssid` to your organization's wireless network.
+This documentation also refers to
+  this as the target network.

 ```bash
 ssid="YOURSSIDHERE"